What’s the Difference Between FDII (Now FDDEI) and GILTI (Now NCTI)?

-Streamline your FDII and GILTI calculations with Bloomberg Tax Workpapers
+Streamline your FDII/FDDEI and GILTI/NCTI calculations with Bloomberg Tax Workpapers

 As international tax planning for U.S. corporations becomes more complex, tax practitioners need to stay ahead of global tax developments and understand how to adapt their corporate tax planning strategies to reflect the latest tax laws and compliance requirements.